Pawo Choyning Dorji

 Pawo Choyning Dorji Druk Thuksey (དཔའ་བོ་ཆོས་དབྱིངས་རྡོ་རྗི།; born 23 June 1983) is a Bhutanese filmmaker and photographer.
 His feature directorial debut Lunana: A Yak in the Classroom (2019) was nominated for Best International Feature Film at the 94th Academy Awards.
 His second film The Monk and the Gun (2023) was shortlisted for the Best International Feature Film for the 96th Academy Awards.

 Dorji is the youngest recipient of Bhutan's highest civilian award, the Druk Thuksey, the Heart Son of the Thunder Dragon.
 It was bestowed to him by King Jigme Khesar Namgyel Wangchuck.
 He is a member of the Academy of Motion Picture Arts and Sciences.
 In June, 2024, Dorji received an Honorary Doctorate in the Fine Arts from his Alma Mater Lawrence University, and was the commencement speaker for the graduating class.

 Early life and education

-The son of a diplomat, Dorji grew up in Bhutan, India, Switzerland and Kuwait.
+The son of a diplomat, Dorji grew up in Bhutan, India, Switzerland, Kuwait and the United States.
 He attended Kodaikanal International School during his time in India and Yangchenphug Higher Secondary School back in Bhutan.
 He graduated with a degree in government from Lawrence University in the United States in 2006.
 He then completed a qualification in Buddhist philosophy at the Sarah Buddhist Institute in 2009.